roryjones123/Coin-Fetcher/README.md

 1. **VM TEST DISPATCHER BUG**
-   VM tests all worked until I changed intent handling to io thread due to heavy sort load, need to check this ASAP but spent a lot of time on this project already.
+   VM tests all worked until I changed intent handling to io thread due to heavy sort load, need to check this ASAP but spent a lot of time on this project already. **Potential fix now added in PR https://github.com/roryjones123/Coin-Fetcher/pull/5**
 2. Provide proper mapping for different error types
 3. Provide more logging
 4. Remove some VM logic, especially intent logic for filtering